 Bruno Rocca Barbaresco Rabaja 2013 - Dec 2016 Decanter review

 The Rocca family originates from Barbaresco.
-Bruno Rocca took charge of the family business when his father died in 1978.
+Bruno Rocca took charge of the family business when his father died in 1978, and decided that all the wine produced by the estate would from then on be sold in bottle.
 The family now has 15 hectares of vineyards.
 Stylistically, Bruno is a consummate modernist, making wines with great intensity of fruit while retaining the structure and elegance of the Langhe at its best.
-He was inspired to look at Asti for a Barbera for the reason that, whereas the best sites in Alba are planted with Nebbiolo, the best vineyards in the Monferrato grow Barbera, and therefore have the quality potential he is looking for.

-Purchased by Bruno Rocca's father, this vineyard is in the Rabaja` Cru, in the village of Barbaresco.
+Purchased by Bruno Rocca's father, this vineyard is in the Rabajà Cru, in the village of Barbaresco.
 It was planted in 1964 and completed in 1978.
-The land cultivated solely with Nebbiolo has a south-westerly exposure and is a mixture of tufaceous clay, marl and limestone.
+The land planted solely with Nebbiolo has a south-westerly exposure and is a mixture of tufaceous clay, marl and limestone.
 The vineyard is steep and is situated at an altitude of about 300 metres above sea level.
+The vines are approximately 50-60 years old.

 Fermentation took place in stainless steel tanks at 30°C and lasted 20 to 25 days.
 The wine was aged for 12 months in 225 litre French oak barrels (Allier, medium toast) and another 12 months in large oak barrels.